solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00__Getting_Started.md

 In the control plane, Microsoft Entra authenticates users and determines whether users are authorized to operate against an Azure resource.
 Review Azure RBAC in the [Introduction to Azure resource management] section for more information.

 The built-in PostgreSQL account management system governs access for administrator and non-administrator users in the data plane.
-Moreover, Azure Database for PostgreSQL supports security principals in Microsoft Entra, like users and groups, for data-plane access management.
+Moreover, Azure Database for PostgreSQL Flexible Server supports security principals in Microsoft Entra, like users and groups, for data-plane access management.
 Using AAD data-plane access management allows organizations to enforce credential policies, specify authentication modes, and more.
 Refer to the [Microsoft docs](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-azure-ad-authentication) for more information.

 ## Development editor tools